 Make Sure You Buy High-Quality Boxes and Other Supplies

-Having the right supplies can save you from a lot of stress in the sense that your precious possessions will be safe from damage.
+Having the right supplies can save you from a lot of moving stress in the sense that your precious possessions will be safe from damage.
 You should create a list of packing materials needed to wrap all your belongings and invest in high-quality supplies.
 Consider whether you’ll need more bubble wrap or packing paper and buy accordingly.
 If you want to reduce relocation costs take boxes from your local grocery store.
 However, keep in mind that these are used, so they might not be sturdy enough to keep your stuff in place during transport.

 Don’t Overpack the Boxes

 It would be great if you could put everything in just a few bags.
 But, that’s not possible, so one of the most important packing tips is – don’t try to achieve it by cramming too many things in a single box.
 You can only cause damage if you overpack.
 Gather as many boxes as needed to place your belongings without overstuffing.
 You should set a limit and keep your largest box no heavier than 50 pounds.

 Use the Right Shape and Size to Pack Different Items

 Make sure you find best-sized boxes when packing things of different shapes, sizes, and weights (especially pay attention to how you pack knives and other pointy, sharp objects).
 One of the first things to keep in mind is to always put heavy items like books in small boxes and light stuff like pillows in larger ones.
 This is also of crucial importance when you’re packing electronics, and you don’t have the original package.
 Additionally, keep in mind not to place tape over glass or other delicate surfaces or you’ll be forced to find ways to remove tape residue.